 Original payee data records contained in the data file and not previously sent to the ATO, must have ‘O’ recorded in the Amendment indicator field.

-The ATO does not need to be notified of changes to information other than amounts fields.
+The ATO does not need to be notified of changes to information other than amount fields.

 10 More information